 The Korean War was possibly the first link between the Royal New Zealand Navy and Korea.
-In June 1950, Stalin give Kim Ill Sung permission to invade the south counting the fact he did not think the UN would intervene.
+In June 1950, Stalin give Kim Ill Sung permission to invade the south.
+Stalin was counting on the UN to not intervene.
 It was a miscalculation.
-Later on Stalin pushed China into entering the war so that it would tie down the USA in Asia thereby giving a free hand to the USSR in Europe.
+He later pushed China into entering the war so that it would tie down the USA in Asia, thereby giving a free hand to the USSR in Europe.

-On the 25th of June 1950 the North Korea invaded the democratic South.
+On the 25th of June 1950 communist North Korean forces invaded the democratic South.
 The United Nations passed a resolution calling for the assistance of all members in stopping the North Korean aggression.
 New Zealand responded after just three days.
-On the 3rd of July HMNZS Tutira and Pukaki left Auckland.
-The ships arrived on the 27th of July and were given an escort role as soon as they arrived in Korea with up to four conveys a week been escorted.
-The frigate’s task was described as the most thankless of the sea war – ‘dull, daily routine patrol’.
-However this work was of vital importance to the United Nations cause in Korea.
+On the 3rd of July 1950 frigates HMNZS Tutira and Pukaki left Auckland.
+The ships arrived in Korean waters on the 27th of July.
+Upon arrival they were given an escort role, supporting up to four conveys a week.
+HMNZS Tutira and Pukaki’s task has been described as the most thankless of the sea war – ‘dull, daily routine patrol’.
+However, this work was of vital importance to the United Nations cause in Korea.
 The commander of the US Naval Forces, Vice Admiral Joy noted ‘The unspectacular role of carrying personnel and supplies to Korea was perhaps the Navy’s greatest contribution’.

-Between 15 March and 7 April 1951 New Zealand frigates supervised minesweeping operations by the South Korean Navy minesweepers YMS 502 and YMS 503.
+Between 15 March and 7 April 1951, New Zealand frigates supervised minesweeping operations by the South Korean Navy minesweepers YMS 502 and YMS 503.
 Rotoiti was in charge for the first four days then Tutira took over for the remainder of the period.
 The South Koreans worked hard in spite of many obstacles to efficiency.
-Both their craft were long overdue for maintenance, and their ageing equipment caused frustrating delays.
+Their vessels were long overdue for maintenance, and their ageing equipment caused frustrating delays.
 Moreover, the South Koreans were always short of provisions and were only sustained by supplies of fuel and food from the Tutira.
 The New Zealanders task was to ensure that the whole area was covered.
-Despite many difficulties there was some tangible evidence of success.
-Two mines were cut and destroyed by rifle fire.

-At the same time HMNZS Rotoiti was supervising two other South Korean minesweepers, YMS 512 and YMS 515, off Haeju.
+During the same period HMNZS Rotoiti was supervising two other South Korean minesweepers, YMS 512 and YMS 515, off Haeju.
 Lieutenant Commander Turner, the captain of Rotoiti wrote in his report:

 HMNZS Rotoiti was later involved in some of the first action.
 In July 1951, she put a landing party ashore at Sogon-Ni Point under the command of Lieutenant R.S Webber, RN.
 Under the cover of bombardment from the ship, the assault platoon landed and two flank groups moved out with Bren guns to enfilade the Korean position.
 The assault group, made up of Able Seaman N.J.
 Scoles and E.J.
 Button, scaled a landslide below the enemy strongpoint, preceded by gunfire from the ship.
 They swept over the top of the hill, reached the position, shot a North Korean soldier who was about to throw a grenade, and took prisoner two more were hiding in a fox-hole.
 While bringing the prisoners back down the cliff Scoles and Burton came under rifle fire but a covering bombardment protected the party while it embarked and returned to Rotoiti.